siywang/vision-lab/README.md

 # Package Name: vehicle_tracker_prediction_skeleton
+- bag files are too large to upload, other files are here now.
 - I'm not able to see  map in Rviz by using the given launch file.
 I comment out the map_server line in launch file, if you have same issue you can try the following.
 - Feel free to edit and make changes
 ---